15 impulse control games that turn any hyper dog Into your dream pet

 This basic command helps your dog resist the urge to grab or eat something they find on the ground.

 This skill is essential for dogs who tend to put everything they find in their mouths.
-It can help prevent them from getting into something dangerous when you’re out on a walk together.
+It can help prevent them from getting into something dangerous when you’re out walking together.

 When your dog masters the basics, you can start complicating things.
 For example, walk around the treat with your dog on a leash.
 If the leash stays loose, give your dog a treat.

 Once your dog consistently focuses on you, have your helper move.
-Again, give them a treat as soon as the dog stops pulling.
+Again, give your dog a treat as soon as it stops pulling.

-Next, have your helper talk or jump or wave his hands.
+Next, have your helper talk, jump, or wave his hands.
 Again, reward your dog if he stays focused despite distractions.
 This teaches your dog that paying attention to you earns treats.

 Play a waiting game to teach your dog to calm down before walks.